vanderleisilva/uncacheable/resources/diagrams/genai-subsystem/genai-component-diagram.md

 ## Description

 This diagram shows the detailed internal components of the GenAI Platform, which provides AI-powered features while ensuring safety, explainability, and compliance.
-The service implements RAG (Retrieval-Augmented Generation), TEVV (Test, Evaluate, Validate, Verify), and Human-in-the-Loop controls.
+The service implements RAG (Retrieval-Augmented Generation), runtime validation, and Human-in-the-Loop controls.

 ## Key Components